cunybpl/nycet_pnp/src/content/guides/plants/water-cooled-chilled-water-plant.md

 ### Waterside Economizer System

-Waterside economizers may use an external plate-and-frame heat exchanger between the condenser and chilled water loop or the chiller itself may be set up to perform the function of a waterside heat exchanger.
+Waterside economizers may use an external plate-and-frame heat exchanger between the condenser and chilled water loop, or the chiller itself may be set up to perform the function of a waterside heat exchanger.
 When the outdoor temperatures are favorable, heat from the chilled water loop may be rejected directly to the condenser water loop through a heat exchanger without running the chiller compressor motor.
+Components of a waterside economizer system are shown in Figure 5.
 <a class="continue" href="/documents/systems/waterside-economizer"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 <a href="/images/plants/water-cooled-chilled-water-plant/2024_0409_WCCW plant_figure 5 updated.jpg">